Chat with Yeti Bot _

 Associate Degree

-The Office Administration curriculum prepares individuals for employment as administrative office personnel who use skills in the areas of office management, office finance, legal office, virtual office, customer service, and office software.
+The Office Management curriculum prepares individuals for employment as administrative office personnel who use skills in the areas of office management, office finance, legal office, virtual office, customer service, and office software.
 Coursework includes computer applications, oral and written communication, analysis and coordination of office tasks and procedures, records management, and other topics depending on the subject area selected within this curriculum.
 Graduates should qualify for employment opportunities in a variety of office positions in business, government, and industry.
 Upon graduation, students may be eligible to sit for industry recognized certification exams.

 Curriculum